I hope I’m wrong. But there’s no evidence to suggest I am.

 Imagine we had a Government whose national food strategy was for everyone to have access to sufficient, safe, nutritious food.

-Brexit is now a self-inflicted attack on our food security, a major strategic error.
+Brexit, this Brexit, will be a self-inflicted shock on our food security, a major strategic error.

 Yet, from where the Government is now AND assuming they want everyone to have access to sufficient, safe nutritious food . . .

 Here’s a framework to help you think about it, populated it with a few how-questions about tactical actions.

 *This is the commitment the UK Government made under the 1996 Rome Declaration, a commitment reiterated in the EFRA Select Committee Report on Covid and food supply.